-B. Interpretation of Requirements for Trees outside Forestssocially just, and4.3.2 The standard requires that TOF management shall comprise the cycle of inventory and planning, implementation, monitoring and evaluation and shall include an appropriate assessment of the social, environmental and economic impacts of TOF management practices.
-This shall form a basis for a cycle of continuous improvement.
-6.2.5 The standard requires that management plans specify ways and means to minimise the risk of degradation of and damages to natural ecosystems 6.3.1.1 The standard requires that the organisation shall identify and have access to the legislation applicable to its TOF management and determine how these compliance obligations apply to the organisation.
-6.3.1.2 The standard requires that the organisation shall comply with applicable local, national or international legislation applicable to TOF area including but not limited to: agriculture and agroforestry; nature and environmental protection; protected and endangered species; property, tenure and land-use rights for indigenous peoples, local communities or other affected stakeholders; health, labour and safety issues; crop damage compensation; anti-corruption and the payment of royalties and taxes.
-7.2.1 The standard requires that land managers, contractors, employees and land owners shallsocially just, and economically viable farming and forestry. --
+- B. Interpretation of Requirements for Trees outside Forests - 4.3.2 The standard requires that TOF management shall comprise the cycle of inventory and planning, implementation, monitoring and evaluation and shall include an appropriate assessment of the social, environmental and economic impacts of TOF management practices.
+This shall form a basis for a cycle of continuous improvement. - 6.2.5 The standard requires that management plans specify ways and means to minimise the risk of degradation of and damages to natural ecosystems - 6.3.1.1 The standard requires that the organisation shall identify and have access to the legislation applicable to its TOF management and determine how these compliance obligations apply to the organisation. - 6.3.1.2 The standard requires that the organisation shall comply with applicable local, national or international legislation applicable to TOF area including but not limited to: agriculture and agroforestry; nature and environmental protection; protected and endangered species; property, tenure and land-use rights for indigenous peoples, local communities or other affected stakeholders; health, labour and safety issues; crop damage compensation; anti-corruption and the payment of royalties and taxes. - 7.2.1 The standard requires that land managers, contractors, employees and land owners shall be provided with sufficient information and required to keep up-to-date through continuous training in relation to agroforestry, good agriculture practices and forestry techniques as a precondition for all management planning and practices described in this benchmark.